skypjack/entt/docs/md/entity.md

 ## Build your own

-`EnTT` is designed as a container that can be used at any time, just like a vector or any other container.
+The ECS module (as well as the rest of the library) is designed as a set of containers that are used as needed, just like a vector or any other container.
 It doesn't attempt in any way to take over on the user codebase, nor to control its main loop or process scheduling.<br/>
-Unlike other more or less well known models, it also makes use of independent pools that can be extended via _static mixins_.
-The built-in signal support is an example of this flexible model: defined as a mixin, it's easily disabled if not needed.
+Unlike other more or less well known models, it also makes use of independent pools that are extended via _static mixins_.
+The built-in signal support is an example of this flexible design: defined as a mixin, it's easily disabled if not needed.
 Similarly, the storage class has a specialization that shows how everything is customizable down to the smallest detail.

 ## Pay per use

-`EnTT` is entirely designed around the principle that users have to pay only for what they want.
+Everything is designed around the principle that users only have to pay for what they want.

 When it comes to using an entity-component system, the tradeoff is usually between performance and memory usage.
 The faster it is, the more memory it uses.